1995parham/navi/docs/cheatsheet/getting-started/README.md

 ## What is a cheatsheet?

-A cheatsheet is a file with `.cheat` or `.cheat.md` extension containing commands and their descriptions.
+A cheatsheet is a file with `.cheat` extension containing commands and their descriptions.
 Cheatsheets allow you to store commonly used commands with dynamic variables that can be filled in interactively.

 ## Creating your first cheatsheet